 Calcium CalculatorTM Frequently Asked Questions

-- Why are some common calcium-containing foods, such as spinach, not listed?
+- Why are some common calcium-containing foods, such as spinach and sesame seeds, not listed?

 Many foods thought to be high in calcium don't provide our bodies with adequate amounts in one portion.